chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 # Identifier Scope and Threat Model

-Not all packet or datagram identifiers are visible end-to-end.
-For example, MAC addresses are only visible on local subnets.
+Not all packet or datagram identifiers are visible end-to-end in a client-server interaction.
+For example, MAC addresses are only visible within on local subnets.
 IP addresses are only visible between endpoints.
 (In systems such as Tor, source and destination addresses change at each circuit hop.)
 Thus, threats to identifier linkability depend on the threat model under consideration.
 Off-path adversaries are generally not a problem since they do not have access to datagrams in flight.
 On-path adversaries may exist at various locations